How To Delete All Attachments in iMessage

 - Select General, then iPhone Storage

-- Tap on the trash icon in the top right corner
+- Tap Edit and select the attachments that you want to delete and tap on the trash icon in the top right corner.

 Managing attachments looks rather easy on paper.
 That may even be true given how simple it is to sort and delete photos and videos.
 But if that’s the case, then why are so many users complaining?

 It’s simple, actually.
 When you’re sorting through your list of attachments to mark them for deletion, you can’t preview a larger representation.
 You have to judge each photo and video by the very small thumbnail image.